 Pregnancy for Introverts

 When you can still hide your bump, it’s just the medical profession you’ll need to deal with.
 Doctors tend to get you in and out as fast as possible but midwives often like a chat.
 They may even want that chat to take place, horror of horrors, in your house.
 Try not to be freaked out by this.
-They just want to make sure you aren’t some crazy hoarder with a house full of old newspapers who wouldn’t be able to take care of a baby.
+While is introverted types don’t really like strangers in our house, fhey just want to make sure you aren’t some crazy hoarder with a house full of old newspapers who wouldn’t be able to take care of a baby.
 While they might be judging you, it won’t be on your social skills.

 Once your bump is showing, and I suggest you hide it in baggy clothes as long as possible, you’ll start to get strangers in the street strike up conversations with you.
 The best way to avoid this is to become glued to your phone.
 The idea that they are disturbing you when you are doing something “important” (they won’t know that you’re watching cat videos on the internet) will stop the majority from approaching, at least in the UK where we’re super polite.
 With the ones who aren’t put off, I suggest your response to whatever kindly comment they make about your bump is a horrified face and the words “I’m not pregnant”.
 You’ll be doing pregnant introverts everywhere a great service by discouraging these well meaning extroverts from approaching again.